La-riel/MedeiaPlayer/README.md

 you don't have modules, you can install modules with `npm install custom-electron-titlebar`, `npm install node-notifier`, `npm install discord-rpc`, `npm install electron`, `npm install youtube-thumbnail`, `npm install discord-webhook-node` in command prompt

-put video file(mp4) in res folder. if you need video you can download youtube video with youtube-dl.exe for cli, `youtube-dl.exe (youtube url)`
+put video file(mp4) in res folder. if you need video you can download youtube video with youtube-dl.exe for cli, input `youtube-dl.exe (youtube url)` in cmd

 you need edit file start.bat`optional`, res/test.js`compulsory`